Permute Matrix

 Clip and warn

-- same as the previous option; in future releases, selecting this option will display a warning message in the Engee command line window. -
+is the same as the previous option; in future releases, when you select this option, a warning message will be displayed in the Engee command prompt window. -

-- display an error dialogue box and abort the simulation.
+`Generate error' — displays the error dialog box and aborts the simulation.

-Option to display a dialogue box about error and stop simulation if the length of permutation vector P is not equal to the number of rows or columns of input matrix A.
+The option to display an error dialog box and stop modeling if the length of the permutation vector P is not equal to the number of rows or columns of the input matrix A.

-You can choose to open an error dialogue box and terminate the simulation by setting this option to on
+You can choose to open the dialog box with an error and end the simulation by setting this parameter to on

 .